tsnellgrove/dark_castle3/dc3/doc.md

 		Because the writing attribute is introduced in the ViewOnly class, any object that Burt can see is capable of holding text.
 I originally debated this approach.
 Of all attributes, writing is probably the one most often set to None.
 This seemed like a good case for a MixIn class... but then it became clear that I would have at least one member of nearly every class that had writing on it.
 Two versions of every class - one with writing and one without - certainly didn't seem desirable.
 Also, I often found myself adding text to objects later on as I realized that a puzzle was too obscure (e.g. the small_printing on the grimy_axe).
 As of v3.70 there's no conversation in the game - and none likly in the near future - so often it's left to writing to make the Dark Castle world feel explicable and lived in.
 Ultimately, in a game based on words, enabling lots of in-game text turns out to be pretty important.

+		Update: for a long time I clung to the rigorous approach that read() could only apply to Writing.
+There was a logical 'Russian Doll' consistency to this that I enjoyed.
+And sometimes, it made sense... the rusty_lettering was on the front_gate... you couldn't read a front_gate - you read() the rusty_lettering.
+However, once you get to objects like the torn_note or the kinging_scroll, this works less well.
+It seems perfectly reasonable to read a note... even if the note in question does have messy_handwriting on it.
+So, in favor of fun over pedantic consistency, in v3.84, I finally made it possible to read() and object for which has_writing() is True.
+At the same time, I also enabled examining Writing.
+Sometimes the right solution takes time but I get there in the end ;-D

 - examine() method [ViewOnly class]: